Beat That: 12 Easy Tips For Maintaining A Healthy Heart

 Medically reviewed by Leigh Ann Anderson, PharmD.
 Last updated on Aug 5, 2022.

 Throw Out the Smokes

 And this is not just idle talk -- the benefits of smoking cessation have been demonstrated in clinical trials in a wide range of patients.
-Cigar and pipe smoking is also linked with cardiovascular disease, and smokeless tobacco is highly addictive and can lead to oral cancers.
+Cigar and pipe smoking are also linked with heart disease, and smokeless tobacco is highly addictive and can lead to oral cancers.

 Know Your Heart Age

 Just hit your 50th or 60th birthday?
 Congrats!
 But just how old is your heart?

 Many Americans have a heart older than their age would suggest.
 The Centers for Disease Control and Prevention (CDC) provides information on 'Heart Age' to help you understand this number.